gramineproject/gramine/Documentation/manpages/gsc.rst

 .. describe:: Distro

    Defines Linux distribution to be used to build Graphene in.
-Currently the only supported value is ``ubuntu18.04``.
+Currently tested distros are Ubuntu 18.04 and Ubuntu 20.04.
+Default value is ``ubuntu18.04``.

 .. describe:: Graphene.Repository